threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/module.md

   ```

 - **Balance by address**
-  It will list all the balances given a wallet address.
+  It will list the balance for all assets given a wallet address.

   cmd: `client.stellar.balance_by_address`